particle-iot/thatconf-workshop-2019/content/docs/ch3.md

 ### Refactoring out the blocking delay

 First, let's refactor our firmware to remove the `delay` in the loop.
 While the delay approach is common when getting started with creating embedded applications, it's a blocking operation.
 This means that any calls you make to the device during a delay may timeout before being received.
-One common way to write periodic code without using `delay` is to use the built-in `millis()` function and keep track of the elapsed time between the last time we performed an operation (like a temp check) and the wait time between operations.
+One common way to write periodic code without using `delay` is to use the built-in `millis()` function and keep track of the elapsed time between the last time you performed an operation (like a temp check) and the wait time between operations.

 1. First, let's add some global variables to hold the last check time and an interval.
 Add the following to the top of your project, outside of the `setup` and `loop`.